ifashec123/capital-bikeshare-analysis/README.md

   mutate(duration = ifelse(year(start_date)== "2020" & duration > 2700, NA, duration)) %>%
   mutate(duration = ifelse(year(start_date) == "2021" & duration > 1800, NA, duration))
 ```

-Invalid values in the `duration` column, such as the placeholder `---`,
+2. Invalid values in the `duration` column, such as the placeholder `---`,
 is replaced with `NA`.

-`duration` column converted to a numeric data type (`double`) so that we
+3. `duration` column converted to a numeric data type (`double`) so that we
 can perform mathematical operations, such as calculating averages or
 filtering the data by ride length.

-`duration` column cleaned by removing negative values and unrealistic
+4. `duration` column cleaned by removing negative values and unrealistic
 ride durations based on historical limits (30 minutes in 2020 and 45
 minutes in 2021 for members).
 This step ensures we only keep plausible
 trip durations for our analysis.

-Cleaning `members casual`

 ``` r
 df <- df %>%
   mutate(member_casual = tolower(member_casual))
 ```

-`member_casual` column standardized by converting all values to
+5. `member_casual` column standardized by converting all values to
 lowercase.
 This helps avoid inconsistencies in categorical data, such as
 different capitalizations for the same label (e.g., `Member` and
 `member`).

-Tidying
+Tidying `df`

 ``` r
 df_clean <- df %>%